 As we enter into 2022, let’s look back at the gambling industry’s wild year.

 American sports betting couldn’t have been driven to its current state of white-hotness by just one factor.
 There was demand, COVID and phone culture, voracious investors, and amenable politicians stoking things in 2021.
 And that was barely a week’s worth in a very newsy year.
-There were also record-breaking spikes in both online casino play and retail casino revenue, plus plenty of news on horse racing, gaming stocks and everything in between.
+There were also record-breaking spikes in both retail and new US online casino revenue, plus plenty of news on horse racing, gaming stocks and everything in between.

 Here are 21 storylines, movers, shakers, and sage observers that intrigued us in a very interesting year.